Your Pet's Surgery

 So what happens?

-Once the procedure is completed the surgical site is cleaned, dressings are applied where necessary and the patient starts to wakes up.
+After surgery: Once the procedure is completed the surgical site is cleaned, dressings are applied where necessary and the patient starts to wakes up.
 Once the patient is awake and able to be returned to their accommodation for the day we make sure that they are warm, have adequate pain relief and are fed or toileted as necessary.
 The wound is monitored for any signs of complications, and the patient is assessed for comfort and stress, it is often at this point we decide whether or not the patient needs an Elizabethan collar (aka cone of shame) to protect the wound.
+We then ring you to let you know how everything went and arrange a pick up time.

 If you have any concerns once you get your pet home, or in the unlikely situation that a complication develops we are available by telephone 24/7 for advice or treatment if needed.